Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 $$s(t)    = \lbrace q_k(t), t\in [t_k, t_{k+1}], k=0, ..., n-1 \rbrace $$

 $$ q_k(t) = a_{k0} + a_{k1}t + a_{k2}t^2 + a_{k3}t^3$$

+By adopting this approach, it becomes essential to calculate four coefficients for each polynomial.
+Given that $n$ polynomials are required to define a trajectory using $n+1$ points, the total number of coefficients to be determined amounts to $4n$.
+To address this challenge, the following conditions need to be taken into account.
+Adding up the conditions that we have, $2n$ conditions for following the points, $n -1$ conditions for the continuity of velocities, and $n-1$ conditions for the continuity of accelerations, it can be seen that there are $4n-2$ conditions, in comparison to the $4n$ constants.
+The two degrees of freedom can be used for extra conditions such as:

+* The initial and final velocities
+* The initial and final accelerations
+* The periodic conditions for velocity and acceleration
+* The continuity of jerk

 #### 2.2.2 - Higher Order Polynomials